Increasing commissioned work for women typographers worldwide

 When it comes to the world of typography, there is still a significant gender imbalance in the field.
 An overwhelming majority of typeface designers are male, even though the field of graphic design as a whole has certainly become more gender-balanced over recent years.

-That's why celebrating skilled female type designers worldwide and ensuring credit for their design endeavours is so important.
+That's why celebrating skilled female type designers worldwide and ensuring credit for their design endeavors is so important.
 Additionally, female role models are key to inspiring the many girls seeking to enter the exiting world of typography worldwide.

 An exciting obsession with lettering